ver228/tierpsy-tracker/docs/HOWTO.md

 #### Worm Tracker 2.0 Option

-You can analyse videos created by the  [Worm Tracker 2.0](http://www.mrc-lmb.cam.ac.uk/wormtracker/) by selecting [WT2_clockwise.json](https://github.com/ver228/tierpsy-tracker/blob/development/tierpsy/extras/param_files/WT2_clockwise.json) or
+You can analyse videos created by the [Worm Tracker 2.0](http://www.mrc-lmb.cam.ac.uk/wormtracker/) by selecting the parameters files [WT2_clockwise.json](https://github.com/ver228/tierpsy-tracker/blob/development/tierpsy/extras/param_files/WT2_clockwise.json) or
 [WT2_anticlockwise.json](https://github.com/ver228/tierpsy-tracker/blob/development/tierpsy/extras/param_files/WT2_anticlockwise.json).
-Use the former if the ventral side in the videos is clockwise from the head, and the later if it is anticlockwise.
-You can either use the "Pattern include" option to select the files with a particular orientation or save different orientations in different folders.
-If you need to fine-tune the parameters you can either edit the .json files using a text editor or using `Set Parameters`.
+Use the former if the ventral side in the videos is located in the clockwise direction from the worm head, and the later if it is in the anticlockwise direction.
+To select a subset of files with a particular orientation you can save each subset in a different root directory or include the orientation information in the file name and use use the `Pattern include` option .
+If you need to fine-tune the parameters you can edit the .json files either with a text editor or with `Set Parameters`.

-Note that each of the video files `.avi` must have a pair of files with the extensions `.info.xml` and `.log.csv`.
-Additionally, if the stage aligment step fails an error will be risen.
+Note that each of the video files `.avi` must have an additional pair of files with the extensions `.info.xml` and `.log.csv`.
+Additionally, keep in mind that if the stage aligment step fails, an error will be risen and the analysis of that video will be stopped.
 If you do not want to see the error messages untick the option `Print debug information`.

 ### Analysis Progress